channoun/LST_prediction/README.md

 ---

 ## Semantic Segmentation
 This notebook shows our attempt to compute 1-meter Ground Surface Composite Feature Map (GSCFM) layers derived from OpenStreetMap data.
 Pixels were classified into five land cover categories: buildings, vegetation, soil, roads, and water.
-Ultimately, this method and the corresponding model were discarded as it could not match the performance of other architectures that rely on the NDVI, NDBI, MNDWI layers.
+Ultimately, this method and the corresponding model were discarded as it could not match the performance of other architectures that rely on the NDVI, NDBI, MNDWI bands.

 ## Preprocessing
 **Setup Instructions:**